Medical Laboratory Assistant

 Personal & Professional Development Skills Certificate

-The Personal and Professional Development (PPD) Skills Certificate is a self-directed, online certificate that enhances students' soft skills.
+The Personal and Professional Development (PPD) Skills Certificate is a self-directed, online certificate that enhances your soft skills.
 The six PPD workshops cover Professionalism, Quality Service, Feedback, Diverse Teams, Conflict Resolution, and Leadership.
-Together, these workshops prepare students to effectively approach and resolve real life situations.
+Together, these workshops prepare you to effectively approach and resolve real life situations.